CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   This service provides all the UI interface to interact with the system.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-ui-dashboard)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-ui-dashboard)

   ### Interactions